 Some people may get fatty liver even if they don't have any risk factors.
 Up to 25 percent of the U.S. population suffers from fatty liver disease, according to the University of Michigan Health System.
 There are no medical treatments for fatty liver disease, though avoiding alcohol, eating a healthy diet, and exercising can help prevent or reverse fatty liver disease in its early stages.

-According to the Mayo Clinic, an enlarged liver (or hepatomegaly) isn’t a disease itself, but a sign of an underlying serious problem, such as liver disease, cancer or congestive heart failure.
+According to the Mayo Clinic, an enlarged liver (or hepatomegaly) isn't a disease itself, but a sign of an underlying serious problem, such as liver disease, cancer or congestive heart failure.
 There may be no symptoms of an enlarged liver, though if they are they are the same as the symptoms for liver disease.
-Normally, the liver cannot be felt unless you take a deep breath, but if it is enlarged, your doctor may be able to feel it, according to the National Institutes of Health Medline Plus.
+Normally, the liver cannot be felt unless you take a deep breath, but if it is enlarged, your doctor may be able to feel it, according to the NIH.
 The doctor may then do scans, MRIs, or ultrasounds of the abdomen to determine if you have an enlarged liver.
 Treatment will involve addressing the underlying problem.

 Liver pain is felt in the upper right area of the abdomen, just below the ribs.
 Usually, it is a dull, vague pain though it can sometimes be quite severe and may cause a backache.
 Sometimes people perceive it as pain in the right shoulder.
 It is often confused with general abdominal pain, back pain or kidney pain, according to New Health Guide.
 It can be hard to pinpoint the exact location or cause of such pains, so it is important to see a doctor.
 Doctors may do blood tests, ultrasounds or biopsies to determine the cause of pain.

 Liver pain can be the result of a variety of causes.
-According to HealthGrades, some common causes are: ascites (fluid in the abdomen), cirrhosis, hepatitis, liver failure, enlarged liver, liver abscess, and liver tumors.
+Some common causes are: ascites (fluid in the abdomen), cirrhosis, hepatitis, liver failure, enlarged liver, liver abscess, and liver tumors.

-“Typical causes of liver failure include Tylenol overdose, viruses, hepatitis B & C, cirrhosis, alcoholism, and some medications,” said Knowlton.
-Georgia’s Emory Healthcarestated that there are two types of liver failure: chronic and acute.
+"Typical causes of liver failure include Tylenol overdose, viruses, hepatitis B & C, cirrhosis, alcoholism, and some medications," said Knowlton.
+Georgia's Emory Healthcare stated that there are two types of liver failure: chronic and acute.
 Chronic liver failure is the most common type of liver failure.
 It is the result of malnutrition, disease and cirrhosis, and it can develop slowly over years.
-Acute liver failure is more rare, and it can come on suddenly.
+Acute liver failure is rarer, and it can come on suddenly.
 Acute liver failure is usually the result of poisoning or a drug overdose.

 Liver failure treatments depend on the case.
 Knowlton said, "Treatment options are mostly supportive (hospitalization and treatment until the liver recovers), but ultimately may require liver transplantation."